dhuang8/Tall-Bot/README.md

 .sts (card_name or relic_name)

 returns information on a Slay the Spire card or relic.
 Matches by substring
+## osfe
+.osfe (spell, artifact, or keyword)

+returns information on a One Step From Eden spell, artifact, or keyword.
+Matches by substring
 ## lor
 returns Legends of Runeterra card
 ### .runeterra __search_term or random__